Sharan3009/cs525-iit-database/assign3/README.md

     - `closeTable` - it closes the file and save its corresponding directory and index data.
 It also cleans up all the `rel->mgmtData` i.e `Schema`, `PageDirectory` and `RecordIndexLinkedList`.
     - `deleteTable` - It deletes the file and its corresponding directory and index file.
     - `getNumTuples` - returns the `size` key from `RecordIndexLinkedList` struct.
-    - `insertRecord` - It first checks if the key already exists in the data using the record index.
+    - `insertRecord` - It first checks if the `key` already exists in the data using the record index.
 If it does, then it simply returns `RC_IM_KEY_ALREADY_EXISTS`.
 Otherwise it finds the appropriate empty page and slot and insert the record there.
 After that it inserts the key in record index and sets the page `isFull` status to `true` if the page is full.
     - `deleteRecord` - It deletes the record in the given page and slot and also deletes the record index otherwise it returns `RC_IM_KEY_NOT_FOUND`.
 Also it sets the `isFull` flag to false because we delete the record.
     - `updateRecord` - It first checks if the key exists in the data using the record index.
 If it does not, then it returns `RC_IM_KEY_NOT_FOUND`.
 It updates the record in the given page and slot.
     - `getRecord` - It first check if the key exist in the record index. if it does not then it simply return `RC_IM_KEY_NOT_FOUND`.
 Otherwise it goes to that page and slot and reads the record data.
     - `startScan` - It initializes `ScanMetadata` and store it in the `scan->mgmtData`.
 Its initial values are explained in the `ScanMetadata` struct part.
-    - `next` - it uses the `getRecord` to get the record using page and slot in the metadata.
+    - `next` - It uses storage manager directly to get the page data instead of buffer manager.
+This is to prevent buffer pool pollute because its a sequential scan.
+This method will only read the page if `slot==0` which indicates its a new page.
 After that appropriate page, slot and currTuple value is updated. if `evalExpr` returns true then it returns RC_OK other wise the error code.
 In the end if it cross the total number of records then it returns `RC_RM_NO_MORE_TUPLES`
     - `closeScan` - it frees the `scan->mgmtData` metadata.
     - `getRecordSize` - It calculates the totalRecords size using `numAttr`.
 If datatype is a string then it uses `typeLength`+1 otherwise it just adds sizeof(datatype).
     - `createSchema`, `freeSchema`, `createRecord`, `freeRecord`, `getAttr`, `setAttr` just create the schemas, records and set/get attribute values in the records.